metacpan/metacpan-web/CONTRIBUTING.md

 ### When are issues closed?

-We want to keep the issue list manageable (so we can focus on what actually needs fixing), if you feel an issue needs opening again, please add a comment with why it needs re-opening and we'll look at it again.
+We want to keep the issue list manageable, so we can focus on what actually needs fixing.
+If you feel an issue needs opening again, please add a comment explaining why it needs re-opening and we'll look at it again.

  * Issues will be closed and moved to [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist) if they are not actual bugs
  * Issues we think we have addressed will be closed
- * Issues we are not going to take any further action on without more information
+ * Issues we are not going to take any further action on without more information will be closed